 The next step can seem scary, but do not fret.
 First, check the SSL box.
 In the Server and port field enter app.koofr.net and for Path on server enter dav/Koofr/My Backup.
 The path must start with dav/Koofr/ and the last part My backup is the name of the folder where the backup will be stored.
 You can choose any folder, but we decided to use the same name as we used for the backup name in the first step.

-Once you've entered your username and password, click Test connection in Duplicati.
+Once you've entered your username and password into Duplicati, click Test connection.
 If you've done everything right, you should see a nice little notification like the one below.
 If not, check the steps above again and make sure you have entered the correct credentials.

 After you've tested the connection, click Next.
 In this step, you'll have to choose the source of files you want to back up.

 Once you are sure, you checked all locations you want to backup, proceed to next step – Scheduling.
 Choose your preferred time for backups – we advise you back up at a time when the computer is less likely to be heavily used and to make backups regularly, at least once a week if not daily.

 Click next, and you will land among some more settings - General options.
 As Duplicati uploads the backups in chunks, the upload volume size determines the size of a single uploaded chunk.
 The default of 50MB suits most home user connections, but you might want to lower this to a few MB if you are on a slow internet connection.

 The last option determines how many backups will be kept on Koofr: the more backups you keep, the further back in time you will be able to go when you restore.
 However, the more backups you keep, the more space on Koofr will be used.
 Keeping two weeks worth of daily backups or three months worth of weekly backups seems a good choice for a home user.